AdaptiveCity/acp_data_strategy/db_manager/README.md

 acp_id, acp_ts, acp_ts_end, sensor_info
 ```

 Records are added cumulatively to the table so that a record is kept of changes to a given sensor.
-This requires an `acp_ts`
+The `acp_ts` timestamp
-to be included with the incoming data, and the previous record for that sensor (if it exists) will have that value set as
+can be included with the incoming data, or db_manager.sh will use `now()` and the previous record for that sensor (if it exists)
-its `acp_ts_end`.
+ will have that value set as its `acp_ts_end`.
 The new record with have `acp_ts_end` as `NULL`.

 Consequently, the basic:
 ```
-`db_manager.sh --dbread sensors
+db_manager.sh --dbread sensors
 ```
 which reads the database and outputs JSON is coded to only extract the lastest
 record for each sensor / sensor_type, returned as a json *object* with the `acp_id` as property names.
 If the entire history is